gradle/gradle/design-docs/gradle-3.0.md

 * Replace `ShowStacktrace.INTERNAL_EXCEPTIONS` with `NONE`.

 ## Deprecate and remove unintended behaviour for container configuration closures
-When the configuration closure for an element of a container fails with any MethodMissingException, currently we attempt to invoke the method on the owner of the closure (eg the Project).
+When the configuration closure for an element of a container fails with any MethodMissingException, we attempt to invoke the method on the owner of the closure (e.g. the Project).
 This allows for the following constructs to work:
 ```
 configurations {